lizmat/articles/dont-fear-the-grepper-3.md

 }
 say $_; # 666
 ```
+Note that the `$_` after the `given` block retained the value it had before the `given` block.
 No need to worry about stepping on each others toes!

 ## The invisible invocant